A cast of characters in the Petraeus sex scandal

 The FBI traced the messages to Broadwell, uncovering her affair with Petraeus.
 The FBI notified Petraeus' boss, Director of National Intelligence James Clapper, who urged him to resign.

 And the FBI found something more.

 It unearthed "inappropriate communications" between Kelley and another top military officer, John Allen, according to Pentagon officials.

-The four-star Marine general who followed in Petraeus' footsteps at Central Command and then as Afghanistan commander is now following him into choppy waters.
+The four-star Marine general who followed in Petraeus' footsteps at Central Command and then as top U.S. commander in Afghanistan is now following him into choppy waters.

 The Pentagon is investigating 20,000 pages of documents and emails involving Allen, who is married, and Kelley.
 Some of the communications were "flirtatious," according to a senior defense official, who spoke on condition of anonymity because he wasn't authorized to discuss the case publicly.

-Like Petraeus, Allen was part of the Tampa social circle; he moved up to acting commander when Petraeus left for Afghanistan.
+Like Petraeus, Allen, 58, was part of the Tampa social circle; he moved up to acting commander when Petraeus left for Afghanistan.
 When Petraeus came home from Afghanistan, Allen moved into the top job there — his current post.

 President Barack Obama has nominated Allen to take over U.S. European Command and lead all NATO forces in Europe.
 That's been put on hold.
-He denies any wrongdoing and remains in his job.
+He denies any wrongdoing and remains in charge in Afghanistan.